microsoft/LightGBM/python-package/README.rst

 Developments
 ------------

-The code style of python package follows `pep8 <https://www.python.org/dev/peps/pep-0008/>`_.
+The code style of Python-package follows `pep8 <https://www.python.org/dev/peps/pep-0008/>`_.
 If you would like to make a contribution and not familiar with pep-8, please check the pep8 style guide first.
 Otherwise, the check won't pass.
 You should be careful about:

 - E1 Indentation (check pep8 link above)
 - E202 whitespace before and after brackets